msschwartz21/deltascope/docs/source/API.rst

 	:returns: point in the curve (xc, yc, zc) and r
 	:rtype: floats

-.. py:method:: brain.find_alpha(xc,yc,zc)

-	Find alpha which is the angle that specifies the position of the point along the curve

-	:param float xc: x position of closest point on curve to datapoint
-	:param float yc: y position of closest point on curve to datapoint
-	:param float zc: zposition of closest point on curve to datapoint
-	:returns: alpha, angle along the curve
-	:rtype: float

 .. py:method:: brain.integrand(x)

 	Function to integrate to calculate arclength